 The navigational bridge is the heart of a ship, where safety and communication operations are managed.
 It's equipped with Global Maritime Distress and Safety System (GMDSS) gear.
 This setup allows captains and officers to stay in touch with shore bases and other ships.
 The GMDSS console combines various radio and communication devices.
 This ensures ships can fulfill the nine key GMDSS functions.

-For GMDSS equipment to work right, deck officers need a General Operator Certificate (GOC) and license.
-They must do regular tests and upkeep.
-These tests cover:
+Deck officers are required to have a General Operator Certificate (GOC) and license.
+They must conduct regular testing and maintenance.
+These tests include:

 A successful EPIRB self-test is shown by the LED test indicator and strobe flash.
 The SART test should display at least 11 concentric circles on the radar when activated.